A Guide for Helping a Spouse with a Mental Illness

 People with mental illness are responsible for their own treatment and well being, so don’t be their “crutch.”
 However, you still want to be supportive and offer comfort when your partner is recovering from distressing symptoms or getting treatment.

 There are dozens of support groups for people and families of people with mental illnesses.
 NAMI and DBSA both host regional support groups in which you can discuss how your spouse’s mental health disorder has made life difficult for you.
-If your spouse is suffering from both a mental illness and an addiction, Al-Anon and Nar-Anon provide support for people with family members or loved ones who suffer from alcohol or drug abuse.
+If your spouse is suffering from mental illness, there are many resources out there that provide support for people with family members who suffer with mental health issues.

 You don’t have to be alone in your struggle with your partner’s mental illness.
 There are thousands of others who have been through similar situations, and they can offer you sympathy and advice.
 You might also find it helpful for you and your spouse with mental illness to attend couples counseling together so that you can better understand how to navigate your relationship.